replicatedhq/replicated-field-labs/instruqt/distributing-with-replicated/03-creating-a-release/assignment.md

 * Channels named after the feature branches in your source code.
 These can help product teams validate release before they are merged for release on your primary channels.
-  Replicated recomments all teams follow this approach.
+  Replicated recommends all teams follow this approach.

 Creating Your Release
 =====================